American Mahjong FAQ

 Every Charleston pass is exactly 3 tiles, traded face-down with another player.

-Three players get 13 tiles; the Dealer (East) gets 14.
-In the final dealing round, the Dealer takes both the 1st and 3rd tiles (the "leapfrog") so they end up with one extra.
+Three players get 13 tiles; East gets 14.
+In the final round, East takes both the 1st and 3rd tiles (the "leapfrog") and ends up with one extra.
+East's first discard officially starts the game.

 2 tiles high.
 Build the bottom row first, then place the top row on top.